Subchapter E. MISCELLANEOUS

 (c) A certified applicator shall be physically present at the application site if the label for the pesticides being applied so requires.

-A pesticide other than a disinfectant or sanitizer may not be applied in a common access area within a school building when students are expected to be in the common access area for normal academic instruction or organized extracurricular activities within 7 hours following the application.
-The applicator shall also comply with reentry time restrictions contained on the pesticide label, whichever is greater.
+(a) General.
+A pesticide may not be applied in a common access area within a school building or on school grounds when students are expected to be in the common access area for normal academic instruction or organized extracurricular activities within 7 hours following the application.
+The applicator shall also comply with reentry time restrictions contained on the pesticide label, whichever is greater and the requirements in section 772.2 of the Public School Code of 1949 (24 P. S. § 7.772.2), regarding notification of pesticide treatments at schools.

 Source